objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 When compiling a file, its hash is calculated.
 If the file is already present in the registry of compiled files, the file will not be compiled again.
 Instead, the previously compiled binary file will be utilized.
-This approach can significantly accelerate the build process of certain packages, reducing build times by 5-10 times.
+This approach can significantly accelerate the build process of certain packages.
 The [`ccache` hash](https://ccache.dev/manual/4.8.2.html#_common_hashed_information) is based on:
 * the file contents